Ontotext-AD/sequences-plugin/README.md

 ### Using a sequence

+#### Processing sequence values on the client

+In this scenario, new and current sequence values can be retrieved on the client where they can be used to generate new data that can be added to GraphDB in the same transaction.
+For a workaround in the cluster refer to [this section](#workaround-for-using-sequence-values-on-the-client-with-the-graphdb-cluster).

 ---
 **NOTE**

+This scenario is not supported using the GraphDB cluster as transactions in the cluster currently cannot see the changes caused by the active transaction.
+This will be fixed in GraphDB 10.

 Using the below examples will not work inside the GraphDB Workbench as they require a single transaction.

 ---

+##### Example

 In order to use any sequence you must first **start a transaction** and then prepare the sequences for use by executing this update: